Non-violent Movements Worldwide

 Civil rights movement

-In the fight against racism and its social and economic consequences, the tireless struggle of the Civil Rights movement against racial Segregation was a quite important and necessary step.
+In the fight against racism and its social and economic consequences, the tireless struggle of the Civil Rights movement against racial Segregation was quite an important and necessary step.
 It also included the fight for the right to vote and against discrimination in everyday life.

 Nevertheless, radical voices such as Malcolm X and the Nation of Islam – a nationalist but racist association – have repeatedly criticized the Civil Rights movement.
 In his demagogic style, Malcolm X compared the nonviolent and integration-oriented representatives of the Civil Rights movement with ‚house slaves.
 Like domestic slaves, they were not concerned with the black’s liberation from the yoke of white oppression, but only with adaptation, equality, and integration.